csgf/jsaga-adaptor-rocci/docs/index.rst

 The specification of services, and the protocols to interact with them, is out of the scope of SAGA.
 Rather, the API seeks to hide the detail of any service infrastructures that may or may not be used to implement the functionality that the application developer needs.
 The API aligns, however, with all middleware standards within Open Grid Forum (OGF).

-JSAGA [2_] is a Java implementation of the Simple API for Grid Applications (SAGA) specification from the Open Grid Forum (OGF).
+JSAGA [2_] is a Java implementation of the Simple API for Grid Applications (SAGA) specification from the Open Grid Forum (OGF) [1_].
 It permits seamless data and execution management between heterogeneous grid infrastructures.

 The current stable release is available at: